GamedevJS/Gamedev.js-Survey/questions-2024.md

 - Non-binary
 - Prefer not to say

-## 5. GameDev Status
+## 5. GameDev status
 _[radio]_

 - Hobbyist
 - Freelancer
-- Business Owner
+- Business owner
 - Employed by a company
-- Self-Employed
+- Self-employed
 - Employee
 - _Other [text input]_

-## 6. Company Size
+## 6. Company size
 _[radio]_

 - 1